calebreister/Adafruit_MAX31856/README.txt

-This is the Adafruit MAX31856 Arduino Library
+This is a modified version of the Adafruit MAX31856 Arduino Library designed for use with the STM32 HAL libraries.

 Tested and works great with the Adafruit Thermocouple Breakout w/MAX31856